 Speech Profiles of Speech Sound Disorders in Children

-I have also investigated how different types of speech sound disorders manifest across articulatory, perceptual, and acoustic dimensions, as well as how to quantify these speech dimensions.
+I have investigated how different types of speech sound disorders manifest across articulatory, perceptual, and acoustic dimensions, as well as how to automate the measurement of these dimensions in collaboration with Katie Hustad and Visar Berisha.

-The tools I use to address these research themes include: Azure DevOps, Amazon AWS, Google Speech API, HTCondor/Cluster Computing, Linux, MATLAB, Montreal Forced Aligner/Kaldi, NLTK, Phon, Praat, Python, PyTorch/CUDA, R, REDCap API, Regex, REST APIs, SAS, Stanza/CoreNLP
+The tools I use to address these research themes include: Azure DevOps, Amazon AWS, Git, Google Speech API, HTCondor/Cluster Computing, Linux, MATLAB, Montreal Forced Aligner, NLTK, Phon, Praat, PyTorch/CUDA, R, REDCap API, Regex, RESTful APIs, SAS, Stanza/CoreNLP, and several custom tools I’ve developed in Python